netj/3x/docs/tutorial/README.md

 be placed after we create an *experiment repository* in the following step.

-To keep this tutorial simple, let's assume we already wrote Python code for experimenting with sorting algorithms as following two files:
+To keep this tutorial simple, let's assume we already wrote Python code for experimenting with sorting algorithms as in the following two files:

 * [`sort.py`][]
     containing each sorting algorithm as a separate Python function.